 With a roasting pan, heating properties are less important than for any other piece of cookware.
 Because oven heat hits the food from all sides and not just from a burner, the pan is not transferring heat into the food.
 You can use pretty much any type of pan for roasting, whether glass, ceramic, stainless, or nonstick, and it will produce fine results.

-You can even buy disposable aluminum roasting pans that work just fine.
+You can even use disposable aluminum roasting pans as they will work just fine.
 (Just be sure to put them on a baking sheet because they're not sturdy enough to hold their shape on their own.)

 So what makes a good roasting pan, then?
 Here are a few thoughts:

 - Good, easy-to-grip handles (important because those pans are hot--and heavy!)

 - Large enough for what you want to use it for

 - Easy to clean (e.g., straight sides w/no lips, not a lot of nooks and crannies to collect gunk)

 - Comes with a roasting rack (many do not).